 The Villages is often described as a golf cart community because the entire area is accessible by golf carts and low-speed vehicles.
 Over 100 miles of golf cart-legal streets and trails connect Villagers to everything the community has to offer, including grocery stores and restaurants.

 It’s also known as an age-restricted community, but that comes with its own specifications.
-In particular, 80 percent of all homes must be occupied by at least one 55+ active adult.
+In particular, 80 percent of all homes must be occupied by at least one person who is 55 or older.
 No one under 19 can reside within The Villages, but they can visit for up to 30 days each year.
-According to Neighborhood Scout, approximately 78% of residents are 65+ and 17% of residents are between 55 and 64.

 Three subdivisions of the approximately 78 neighborhoods have been designated as family units, which means that the minimum age does not apply.
-Ultimately, most of the population consists of 55+ active adults drawn to the community for its convenience, location, and amenities.
+Ultimately, most of the population consists of 55+ residents drawn to the community for its convenience, location, and amenities.

 A Central Florida Location and Climate